exercism/gleam/exercises/practice/boutique-inventory/.docs/instructions.md

 ## 2. Return any items that are cheap

-Implement the `cheap` function, which takes an yielder of items and returns an yielder of items that cost less than 30.
+Implement the `cheap` function, which takes an yielder of items and returns a yielder of items that cost less than 30.

 ```gleam
 [